tor-actions/tor-browser-build/doc/how-to-update-gradle-dependencies-list.md

 New Android projects should be setup to do this.

-> **Important**: dependencies are keyed and cached.
-So, after updating the list,
+Dependencies are keyed and cached.
+The key is a checksum of the gradle-dependencies-list.txt file.
-> you must also bump `var/gradle_dependencies_version`.

-This used to be an integer, but to avoid clashes between the main and maintenance branches, we decided to switch to a `<project version>-<list version>` format.
-Usually, the list version will be `1`.

 ## Consuming the list